200 years old Hanuman temple abitting Bhopal lake, Bhopal

 Bhopal

-Bhopal, known as City of Lakes is a fascinating amalgam of scenic beauty, old historic city and modern urban planning.
-It is the 11th century city Bhojpal, founded by Raja Bhoj, but the present city was established by an Afghan soldier, Dost Mohammed (1707-1740).
-His descendants build Bhopal into a beautiful city.
+Bhopal, known as the City of Lakes is a fascinating amalgam of scenic beauty, an old historic city, and modern urban planning.
+It is the 11th-century city of Bhojpal, founded by Raja Bhoj, but the present city was established by an Afghan soldier, Dost Mohammed (1707-1740).
+His descendants built Bhopal into a beautiful city.

 Upper Lake and Lower Lake the nucleus of Bhopal

 Sri Hanuman Mandir, Khatlapura, Jahangirabad, Bhopal, M.P.
-The lake was built by late Parmar king Bhoj thousand years ago, is known as Upper Lake.
+The lake was built by the late Parmar king Bhoj a thousand years ago and is known as Upper Lake.
 The Upper lake is divided from the Lower by an over bridge and is six sq. km. in area.
-There are facilities for exciting trips by sail, paddle, and motor-boats.
-The history of Lower lake is about two hundred years old.
+There are facilities for exciting trips by sail, paddle, and motorboats.
+The history of Lower Lake is about two hundred years old.
 This was built by Chote Khan, A minister in the kingdom of Nabab Hayat Mohd Khan in the year 1794.
 [Nawab Hayat Muhammad Khan Bahadur (1736-1807); ruled from 1777 to 1807.]
-Before construction of this lake, there were many wells, which were used to draw water for agricultural and other purposes.
-But after the construction of the tank all wells merged in this lake.
-The smaller lake is spread over an area 7.99 square kilometer.
-A Century and half ago the tank was maximum 11.7 meters and minimum 6.16 meters deep.
+Before the construction of this lake, there were many wells, which were used to draw water for agricultural and other purposes.
+But after the construction of the tank, all wells merged in this lake.
+The smaller lake is spread over an area of 7.99 square kilometers.
+A Century and a half ago the tank was a maximum of 11.7 meters and a minimum of 6.16 meters deep.

 Bhopal, the Dynasties that ruled.

 Several dynasties have left their mark on the city.
-The antediluvian remains of the forts built by the Rajputs, Afghans and the Moguls silently speak of the battles, victories and failures of the past era.
-These icons are testimony to the grandeur of past and provide a marvelous treat to the eyes.
-Even by seeing the remains of the city one can have the glimpse of different cultures which existed in the past.
-The most notable, bold, revolutionary and people loving ruler was a lady Qudia, daughter of the then ruler Ghaus Mohammad Khan and Begum Zeenat.
+The antediluvian remains of the forts built by the Rajputs, Afghans, and Moguls silently speak of the battles, victories, and failures of the past era.
+These icons are testimony to the grandeur of the past and provide a marvelous treat to the eyes.
+Even by seeing the remains of the city, one can have a glimpse of different cultures that existed in the past.
+The most notable, bold, revolutionary, and people-loving ruler was Lady Qudia, daughter of the then-ruler Ghaus Mohammad Khan and Begum Zeenat.

 Qudsia Begum and Nawab Jahangir

-Qudsia Begum (also known as Gohar Begum), Bhopal In 1819, 18-year old Qudsia Begum (also known as Gohar Begum) took over the reins after the assassination of her husband Nazar Mohammad Khan.
+Qudsia Begum (also known as Gohar Begum), Bhopal In 1819, 18-year-old Qudsia Begum (also known as Gohar Begum) took over the reins after the assassination of her husband Nazar Mohammad Khan.
 She was the first female ruler of Bhopal.
-Although she was illiterate, she was brave and refused to follow the purdah tradition.
-She declared that her 2-year old daughter Sikander will follow her as the ruler.
+Although she was illiterate, she was brave and refused to follow the Purdah tradition.
+She declared that her 2-year-old daughter Sikander would follow her as the ruler.
 None of the male family members dared to challenge her decision.
 She cared very well for her subjects and took her dinners only after receiving the news every night that all her subjects had taken meals.
 She built the Jama Masjid (mosque) and her beautiful palace the 'Gohar Mahal'(also called Nazar Bagh) in Bhopal.
 She ruled till 1837 and by then she had groomed her only daughter Sikandar Begum to assume full executive power for ruling the state.

 Sri Rai Chalanlal

 Rai Chalanlal a royal noble who was serving the rulers of the day was an ardent devotee of Sri Hanuman.
 He had not missed visiting the temple of Sri Hanuman any day.
-Since Gohar Mahal was serving as the raj mahal, this noble was also living nearby and visit the Hanuman temple near Gohar Mahal.
-[It is said that the then Hanuman temple was near present Taj Mahal].
-With the new Nawab Jahangir coming to power and building his own township Jahangirabad, this noble had to move to Jahangirabad.
+Since Gohar Mahal was serving as the Raj Mahal, this noble was also living nearby and visited the Hanuman temple near Gohar Mahal.
+[It is said that the then Hanuman temple was near the present Taj Mahal].
+With the new Nawab Jahangir coming to power and building his township Jahangirabad, this noble had to move to Jahangirabad.

 Daily visit to Hanuman temple

 Sri Hanuman Mandir, Khatlapura, Jahangirabad, Bhopal, M.P.
 Sri Rai Chalanlal who is a regular visitor to the Hanuman temple near the old palace, was finding it difficult to make the trip to the temple every day.
 Since the distance between Jahangirabad and Shajahanabad [present name] is long the noble could make it only on Tuesdays and Saturdays of the week.
-He was uneasy with this arrangement and finding as if he is missing something.
-He thought it is better to request the Nawab for a place to build a temple for Sri Hanuman in Jahangirabad itself, so that he could offer his prayers to his Devatha daily.
+He was uneasy with this arrangement and felt as if he was missing something.
+He thought it was better to request the Nawab for a place to build a temple for Sri Hanuman in Jahangirabad itself so that he could offer his prayers to his Devatha daily.

 Allotment of place by Nawab

-He mustered courage and requested for land to be allotted for construction of a temple for Sri Hanuman.
-Nawab told him to select the place and accordingly Sri Rai Chalanlal, the noble of royal court zeroed down a site near Lower Lake.
+He mustered courage and requested for land to be allotted for the construction of a temple for Sri Hanuman.
+Nawab told him to select the place and accordingly, Sri Rai Chalanlal, the noble of the royal court zeroed down a site near Lower Lake.
 Nawab Jahangir Muhammad Khan then allotted the place for building a Mandir for Sri Hanuman.

 Sri Hanuman Mandir of Khatlapura